markstringer-dti/markstringer-dti.github.io/dti.md

 But there's another answer to this why now question.
 Why now?
 Because being good at writing software, being good at doing it in a timely manner, being good at putting software that people want to use in the hands of users, is become more and more important.

-As Marc Andreessen pointed out more than a decade ago now, software is eating everything.
+As Marc Andreessen pointed out more than ten years ago now, software is eating everything.
 Since he wrote that article, software has taken huge bites out of sex and dating, politics, social life music and television.
 Some of the companies that are good at developing software (Amazon, Facebook, Google, Alibaba) are very arguably more powerful that governments.

 So, if you're interested in being good at something and even slightly susceptible to megalomania, getting good at developing and delivering software is worth a look.